 Dr. Peter Scoblic is a co-founder and principal of Event Horizon Strategies.
-He is also a senior fellow with the International Security Program at New America, and he serves as an instructor in Harvard’s Professional Development Program, teaching behavioral decision-making.
+He is also a fellow at Harvard’s Kennedy School, a senior fellow with the International Security Program at New America, and an instructor in Harvard’s Professional Development Program, where he teaches behavioral decision-making.

-Previously, he was the executive editor of The New Republic and Foreign Policy.
-He also served as deputy staff director of the Senate Committee on Foreign Relations, where he worked on approval of the New START agreement and was the chief foreign policy speechwriter for Chairman John Kerry.
+Previously, he served as the executive editor of both The New Republic and Foreign Policy.
+He was also deputy staff director of the Senate Committee on Foreign Relations, where he worked on approval of the New START agreement and was the chief foreign policy speechwriter for Chairman John Kerry.
 In 2008, Viking Press published his book, U.S. vs. Them, an intellectual history of American foreign policy.

 Peter received his doctorate from Harvard Business School, where his research on strategic foresight won the Wyss Award for Excellence.
-He has certificates in war gaming from the Naval War College and in scenario planning from the Oxford Scenarios Programme at Said Business School.
+He has certificates in wargaming from the Naval War College and the Military Operations Research Society, as well as a certificate in scenario planning from the Oxford Scenarios Programme at Saïd Business School.
 He received his A.B. in political science, with honors, from Brown University.